 - Technology for access

-We value the involvement of parents and carers, and offer them assistance through our Parent Support Advisor and our Attendance Improvement Officers.
+We value the involvement of parents and carers, and offer them assistance through our Pastoral Officers and Safeguarding team.

 The Morley Academy has been awarded the Education Leeds Inclusion Chartermark in recognition of its efforts and achievements in this area.

 At The Morley Academy, excellent relationships are fostered between students and members of staff to ensure all young people feel comfortable and confident when having conversations about their education.

 When a student requires additional provision, this will be explained to that young person as appropriate.

 Every week, students receive an opportunity to speak one-to-one with their form tutor and voice any concerns or troubles they may be experiencing during the PD lesson.
 The form tutor will then deal with this by any appropriate means.

 When reviewing provision, students will meet as appropriate with the SENDCo, Head of Year/Pastoral Officer, or form tutor to resolve any worries they may have and promote understanding.